devshorts/EnvZ/README.md

 ## Bash support

-It is possible to get some functionality with bash, though aliases and other shell specifics wont work.
+It is possible to get some functionality with bash such as installation, paths, and aliases, though other shell specifics wont work.

 To do so add this into your .bashrc